Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 > is this merely an idea?

-The answer is no.

-Brazil, South Korea, the research archive, and the technical record are already enough to answer that.
+No. Brazil, South Korea, the research archive, and the technical record are already enough to answer that.

 ### Level 2: Strength of current anchors